 Collins adds: “I will never forget arriving at the old dilapidated but historic ground and stepping off the coach.
 The Sheffield Wednesday fans were lined up and frothing at the mouth ready to hurl abuse and vitriol at us as we made our way to the dressing room.

 “Always the pantomime villain, Warnock lapped it up.
 By the time I reached the away dressing room, the hairs on my neck were standing on end.
 The adrenaline was coursing through my veins and I hadn’t even got my kit on yet.
 It’s moments like this that made we want to be a footballer.”

 It was a memorable encounter in February 2006 between the Championship rivals.
 Michael Tonge and Adi Akinbiyi put United 2-0 up by the break in front of a 33,439 crowd.
 Wednesday set nerves jangling in the Leppings Lane end, scoring from the penalty spot with ten minutes remaining.
 But United and Collins stayed firm to take all three points and complete a league double.

 Collins loan spell from Sunderland ended shortly afterwards.
-He rejoined five-and-a-half years later in a permanent move from Leeds, making 214 appearances and scoring 14 goals.
+He rejoined four-and-a-half years later in a permanent move from Leeds, making 214 appearances and scoring 14 goals.

 Before he settles down in front of the telly foe Sunday's showdown, the Rowdies, fifth in the USL Eastern Conference, take on Charlotte Independent at home.
 The entertainment?
 A concert at full time featuring Mr Bombastic himself, Shaggy.
 Blades announcer and DJ Gary Sinclair eat your heart out!